GLMeece/python-libvin/README.rst

 Currently it can exctract these informations:

  * Country
- * If the vehicle was build before 2010
+ * If the vehicle was built before 2010
  * If there is less than 500 of this vehicle model built per year
  * Region
  * Vehicle Descriptor Section